 For public schools, program staff need to have accurate demographics and attendance entered into Cayen Systems AS21.
 School-day attendance for the prior year will be pulled directly from DPI.
 However, public schools will need to enter the current year school day attendance rate (days attended over possible days of attendance).
 For private schools, program staff have the option to either enter school day attendance rates in Cayen Systems AS21 for each individual student for both years (prior year and current year) or calculate results and 'override' APR in Cayen Systems AS21 with aggregate results.
-Instructions for entering school day attendance in Cayen Systems AS21 will be forthcoming.
+Instructions for entering in-school suspensions in Cayen Systems AS21 can be found below.